-The GQDs were successfully synthesized by ionbeam assisted CVD and analyzed using various devices such as AFM, HRTEM, Raman, XPS and so on.
-Ionbeam irradiation provides catalyst sources for the GQD creation.
-The luminescent GQDs are generated using a Fe-implanted Si wafer by a two-step annealing process.
-The resulted GQDs have a high-crystalline structure. we believe that the present approach is very useful for diverse applications such as optoelectronics, nanophotonics, and sensing.
+The GQDs were successfully synthesized and patterned by ion-beam assisted CVD and analyzed using various devices such as AFM, HRTEM, fluorescent microscope, EDX and so on.
+Ion-beam irradiation provides catalyst sources for the GQD creation.
+Ion-beam irradiation can provide a catalyst source for the GQD creation at the selective region, leading to a luminescent pattern array composed of only GQDs.
+We believe that the present approach is very useful for diverse applications such as optoelectronics, nanophotonics, and sensing.